kmaida/template-slackbot/README.md

 # template-slackbot

-A template repo for Slack app development using [TypeScript](https://www.typescriptlang.org/) and the [Bolt](https://github.com/slackapi/bolt-js) JavaScript Slack app framework.
+This is a template repo for Slack app development using [TypeScript](https://www.typescriptlang.org/) and the [Bolt](https://github.com/slackapi/bolt-js) JavaScript Slack app framework.